nisrulz/android-tips-tricks/Readme.md

 + **[Learn about Dependency Resolution](http://crushingcode.co/the-curious-case-of-dependency-conflicts/)**

   With the speed android dependencies update, sooner or later you are going to encounter some sort of dependency conflict.
-Solution is making use of Dependency Resoultion.
+The solution is making use of Dependency Resolution.
 [Official Reference](https://docs.gradle.org/current/dsl/org.gradle.api.artifacts.ResolutionStrategy.html)

 + **Use different package name for non-release builds**
   ```gradle